 - Researchers led a six-month trial of three anti-inflammatory drugs in patients with COVID-19.
 The drugs will be tested as ways to tamp down patients’ immune responses to the virus.

 - Researchers are studying potential treatments including plasma transfusions, antimalarial drugs, and the antidepressant fluvoxamine.
 The School of Medicine has developed a mouse model of COVID-19 that is expected to speed up the search for drugs and vaccines for the potentially deadly disease.
 Physicians also are leading efforts to create a repository for storing and managing specimens collected from patients with COVID-19.
 So far, more than 7,000 samples have been distributed to university labs.

 Caring for the the caregivers

-The COVID-19 WashU Maker Task Force, a collaboration of the School of Medicine, the Sam Fox School of Design and Visual Arts, the McKelvey School of Engineering, Barnes-Jewish Hospital and BJC HealthCare, is making face shields and other PPE for the medical staff and patients in the area.
+The COVID-19 WashU Maker Task Force, a collaboration of the School of Medicine, the Sam Fox School of Design and Visual Arts, the McKelvey School of Engineering, Barnes-Jewish Hospital and BJC HealthCare, made face shields and other PPE for the medical staff and patients in the area.

-Washington University is providing free housing in the Charles F. Knight Center and the Lofts of Washington University for health-care providers who don’t want to return home between shifts, either to avoid the risk of spreading the virus to their families or due to travel distance.
+Washington University provided free housing in the Charles F. Knight Center and the Lofts of Washington University for health-care providers who don’t want to return home between shifts, either to avoid the risk of spreading the virus to their families or due to travel distance.

 Supporting the local economy and neighborhoods

-Washington University has donated $50,000 for the Regional Response Fund in support of local nonprofit organizations delivering services to people affected by the virus, and another $50,000 for the Gateway Resiliency Fund, which provides short-term monetary relief to employees and owners of businesses.
+Washington University donated $50,000 for the Regional Response Fund in support of local nonprofit organizations delivering services to people affected by the virus, and another $50,000 for the Gateway Resiliency Fund, which provides short-term monetary relief to employees and owners of businesses.

 Washington University also is finding innovative ways to support its commercial tenants.
 When Joe Goldberg, owner of TruFusion STL on the West Campus of Washington University in St. Louis, was facing financial devastation, Washington University helped him move TruFusion’s yoga, cycling, bootcamps and other classes from its ground-floor studio to the university’s open-air garage.